juju/juju-gui/docs/continuous-integration.rst

 The current image name that we use is::

-  ubuntu-released/ubuntu-precise-12.04-amd64-server-20130411.1-disk1.img
+  ubuntu-released/ubuntu-precise-12.04-amd64-server-<date>-disk1.img

 If this one is not available pick the closest one which represents a public release image on precise(12.04) 64bit.

-On the Jenkins machine you can run 'find-latest-image.sh' to get the machine id.
+You can run 'bin/find-latest-image.sh' to get a machine id to use.
+It is entered as the 'default-image-id' in environments.yaml if you are not allowing it to be update automatically as described previously.

 Unit tests fail
 ~~~~~~~~~~~~~~~~